vuejs/core/.github/contributing.md

 yarn build runtime-core -f esm,cjs
 ```

+#### Build with Type Declarations

+The `--types` flag will generate type declarations during the build and in addition:

+- Roll the declarations into a single `.dts` file for each package;
+- Generate an API report in `<projectRoot>/temp/<packageName>.api.md`.
+This report contains potential warnings emitted by [api-extractor](https://api-extractor.com/).
+- Generate an API model json in `<projectRoot>/temp/<packageName>.api.md`.
+This file can be used to generate a Markdown version of the exported APIs.

 ### `yarn dev`

 The `dev` script bundles a target package (default: `vue`) in a specified format (default: `global`) in dev mode and watches for changes.
 This is useful when you want to load up a build in an HTML page for quick debugging: